kvasnetskyi/SwinjectDemo/README.md

 The DI concept invites us to create and store all necessary data in a container, and to transfer it to dependent objects.

 There are several ways of introducing dependency:
-- **Interface injection**
-This is implemented by using protocols.
+- **Interface injection** – this is implemented by using protocols.
 Objects subscribe to one interface that accepts the dependencies you want, then the injector injects those dependencies based on the interface.

-- **Constructor injection**
-This is the most popular type of injection, where we pass all the dependencies to the object through the initializer.
+- **Constructor injection** – this is the most popular type of injection, where we pass all the dependencies to the object through the initializer.

-- **Property injection**
-In this injection method, we declare the dependencies inside the object as optional properties, and inject them into the object after it is initialized.
+- **Property injection** – in this injection method, we declare the dependencies inside the object as optional properties, and inject them into the object after it is initialized.

-- **Method injection**
-This works in the same way as Property injection, but creates a method that sets the needed dependency into a private property.
+- **Method injection** – this works in the same way as Property injection, but creates a method that sets the needed dependency into a private property.

 Property and Method injection have the same disadvantage - the object is initialised, but it has no dependencies.
 In some cases this can lead to unexpected situations, as the object is incomplete after initialisation.
 But, at the same time, it is sometimes necessary, namely when there are **cyclical dependencies**.